 You can transform your smartphone from a time-waster into a useful tool by getting rid of time-wasting apps.

-Most social media is a waste of time because it forces you to answer meaningless messages.
-Also, social media can force you into mindless arguments and needless conflicts.
+Most social media wastes time because it forces you to answer meaningless messages.
+It can also lead to mindless arguments and needless conflicts.
 Turning off social media can transform your phone from a toy to a productivity enhancer.

-One survey found you could give yourself an extra two hours and 22 minutes a day by eliminating social media.
-Other stuff to consider dumping includes games, photo apps, and shopping apps.
+One survey found that eliminating social media could give you an extra two hours and 22 minutes daily.
+Other things to consider dumping include games, photos, and shopping apps.

 14. Only access time-wasting apps through your computer

 Remove social media, games, and other time-wasters from your phone.
-Then install those apps on your PC.
-If you have to go out of your way to access the apps through your PC, you will be less prone to using them.
+Then, install those apps on your PC.
+If you go out of your way to access the apps through your PC, you will be less prone to using them.

 Be careful when you do this because you can transfer your time-wasting tech from one device to another.
-A good rule of thumb is to eliminate any social media you do not use for business or work purposes.
+A good rule of thumb is eliminating any social media you do not use for business or work purposes.

-That way, you can use social media as a promotional tool instead of a distraction and a communications medium.
+That way, you can use social media as a promotional tool instead of a distraction and a communication medium.
 Relying on social media for communications will waste time.

 Limiting the use of time-wasting apps will make it more productive.
 Learning the difference between time-wasting apps and useful tools is the first step in turning your phone into a productivity tool.